amr-abdelhamid/refbook/manuscript/main.md

 #### View

 Any software with a graphical user interface needs one or more view modules.
 Usually, views are tightly coupled with its corresponding functional modules; therefore, it is tempting to package them together in one deployable component.
 On the other hand, the *Release Reuse Equivalency Principle* states that *"The granule of reuse is the granule of release"* [15].
 Meaning that you should keep an eye on how your components are reused.
-If part on the component is reused more than another, then it should be placed in a separate deployable release, or component.
+If part of the component is reused more than another, then it should be placed in a separate deployable release, or component.

 The *Common Closure Principle* gives another dimension.
 It states that: *"Classes that change together are packaged together"* [15].
 Sometimes, change in business requires a change in view and vice versa.
-In this case, following the principle, you should keep them together.
+In this case, following the principle, you should keep both view and business classes in the same component.
 In contrast, if the changes are usually confined to view or business, you should place each one of them in a separate component.

 #### Architectural style